The difference between winning and losing is most often not quitting. ~ Walt Disney

 Because you are beating depression you have to keep your serotonins (and other happy chemicals) levels up.
 Does that mean you should be happy 24/7?
 No. However, it does mean you shouldn’t feel like locking yourself in a dark closet for the rest of the day.

 I’m going to give you the tools you need to wean yourself off the bad foods and use the good foods to reboot your brain.
 This is so your brain can again build serotonin and dopamine levels (and more) by its squishy self, without the help of bad foods.
 It’s important you understand to beat depression everyday is a lifestyle change.
 You are transforming from a caterpillar to a butterfly and now drinking nectar instead of eating leaves.
 It won’t feel that way, at first, but eventually you will realize how sweet the transforming taste.

 I’m going to give you tools to do this, but it’s up to you to use them.
 Are you going to drive the nail through the wood with the hammer?
 OR Are you going to keep trying to use your hand?
 Seriously, ouch!
 Just take the hammer.

 I’m writing this for you, friends because I believe in you and I believe you can make these positive changes in your life.
-I’ve figured out how to beat it every day and now you will too.
-In fact, I think every single person out there that suffers from depression can use these methods to beat it everyday too….
+I’ve figured out how to beat depression every day and I have faith you will too.
+(Most important, you have to keep faith) In fact, I think every single person out there that suffers from depression can use these methods to beat it everyday too….
 Sure, you’ll come to paths of hardship, anger, stress and sadness but having the tools to positively deal with these bumpy roads are going to change your health significantly.
 You will change your outlook on life while beating depression down every frickin day and never questioning your self worth again.

 Y’ all ready for this?
 (Cue the song)